 The idea for the Revolution was spawned when I tried setting up a Chris/Jay Continuous Build using SrcFS and Forge, during the course of my first Test Mercenary engagement.
 The Revolution, in turn, inspired my boss at the time, Test Mercenaries and Testing Technology manager Mark Striebeck, to conceive of the Test Automation Platform, or TAP for short.
 TAP, which officially rolled out on March 4, 2010, during the TAP Fixit—which Mark and my then-manager, Mathieu Gagne, allowed me to organize—took full advantage of the power of Blaze, Forge, SrcFS and ObjFS to perform continuous integration and testing on an unprecedented scale.
 Every single change submitted to Google’s Perforce depot is built and tested, and only those targets affected by a particular change are built and tested.
 What’s more, setting up a TAP build requires filling out a short web form, as it is a centrally-managed service as opposed to the Do-It-Yourself-style Chris/Jay system, which frequently required a significant chunk of developer time to maintain.

 Something that TAP and Sponge did which I don’t think many people realize is that it eliminated the need for lots of Fixits.
 Why?
-Because certain classes of problems that affected a large portion of the codebase—particularly broad, largely mechanical refactoring3 changes—could be handled by a small group of engineers, sometimes even a single engineer, in a reasonably small amount of time.
-Given TAP’s power to build all affected targets quickly, and Sponge’s ability to provide exhaustive detail for every build result, a single engineer can rapidly make a series of changes that affect a very large number of targets and be sure that they’re good without involving too many other engineers in the process, outside of code review approval.
+Because certain classes of problems that affected a large portion of the codebase—particularly broad, largely mechanical refactoring3 changes—could be handled by a small group of developers, sometimes even a single developer, in a reasonably small amount of time.
+Given TAP’s power to build all affected targets quickly, and Sponge’s ability to provide exhaustive detail for every build result, a single developer can rapidly make a series of changes that affect a very large number of targets and be sure that they’re good without involving too many other developers in the process, outside of code review approval.

 Everything worked.
 One of the first things I did when I returned from my sabbatical three months later on Monday, September 12, 2011 was look to see if anything had been rolled back, or otherwise fixed, in my absence.
 No rollbacks, no fixes.5